100yann/Bash-Git-Commands/linux.md

 ### Kernel
 The main layer between the OS and hardware of the computer.
-The kernel is responsible for 4 key tasks
+The kernel is responsible for 4 key tasks:
-- Memory Management
+1. Memory Management
-- Process Management
+2. Process Management
-- Device Drivers
+3. Device Drivers
-- Systel Calls and Security
+4. Systel Calls and Security

 ##### Memory Management
 Memory is divided in two: